ShawnBaek/Table/README.md

 ![How to Install](Images/icloud.png)

-You use it on your iPad Playground 😎
+You can use it on your iPad Playground 😎

 ![Print Table](Images/iPadB.PNG)